Oni (Japanese demon)

 The souse of Oni

-Thus, we can express the monsters with one character (Kanji) from China.
+Thus, we can write the monsters with one character (Kanji) from China.
 It is 鬼 (Oni).

-In that country, it means the soul of a dead person that can cause any disasters.
-It is an illness and bad luck.
+In that country, it means the soul of a dead person that can cause any disasters, for instance, an illness and bad fortune.

-The ancient Chinese were scared of them.
-It is similar to the feeling that humans often fear the dark.
+Thus, the ancient Chinese were scared of them.
+It is similar to the feeling that humans always fear the dark.

-That was an acceptable idea for the old Japanese because the ancient Japanese already feared unknown things like they could not see anything in the darkness before the new culture came from China.
+That was an acceptable idea for the ancient Japanese.
+They already (and also) feared unknown things, as they could not see anything in the darkness, before the new culture arrived from China.

-So, the Oni was not about the monster at first.
+First of all, the Oni was not about the monster.
 Then, when did the idea transform?

-That was a problem because some of them united to be a gang of bandits.
+That was a problem because some of them united to form a gang of bandits.

 So, the old Japanese (villagers or citizens) made them more threatening.
-They said the bandits were aggressive, like wild animals or evils/demons.
+They said the bandits were aggressive, like wild animals or evil/demons.

-You know that such a rumor making people scared would be widespread quickly.
-During the process, people added the extra option – for example, they are big with threatening faces.
-They also have crows, fangs, and horns.
+During the process, people added some extra options – for example, they are big with threatening faces.
+They also have claws, fangs, and horns.
 So, they created Oni.

 The creation was willingly acceptable for entertainment.
-The ancient theater/play writers utilized those monsters as the spice for stories like villains.
+The ancient theater/play writers utilized those monsters as a spice for stories.
+Yes.
+They finally became villains.

 Monsters, specifically Oni, frequently appear in various fairy tales and plays.
 It is the reason for their recurring presence in these stories.